 June 4 2021, by Rikke Raaen Lund and Thomas Kofoed

 BEBPA’s 9th annual Host Cell Protein Conference took place, again as a virtual conference, on May 17-19, 2021.

 The BEBPA organizing committee once again assembled an exciting program for the approximately 120 participants.
 They represent more than 20 countries and various organizations, including biopharma, service- and technology providers, and regulatory agencies.

 Like previous years, we created a conference summary to share the key topics and our take‐home messages from the meeting.

-On a general note, many of the talks were again concentrating on mass spectrometry (LC-MS).
-They highlighted how the more detailed information obtained from LC-MS is changing the way we perform HCP analysis.
+On a general note, many talks were again concentrated on mass spectrometry (LC-MS).
+They highlighted how the more detailed information obtained from LC-MS changes how we perform HCP analysis.

 Risk assessment and focus on specific HCPs, even at very low levels, is a hot topic.
-Thus, several of the talks showed examples of how to deal with this.
+Thus, several talks showed examples of how to deal with this.